Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

-- Count the number of users in each city, based on a list of users.
+- Counting the number of users in a city, based on a list of users.

-- Find the number of points received by each team, based on a list of players.
+- Finding the number of points received by each team, based on a list of players.

-- Find the best option in each category, based on the list of options.
+- Finding the best option in each category, based on a list of options.

 Map<K, List<V>>, where

-V is the type of elements on the collection we started from, and
+V is the type of the elements in the collection we started from, and

 K is the type we are mapping to.
-So if we have a
+So, if we have a

-User that we group by an id of type
+User list that we group by an id of type